BeLeap/teleproxy/docs/README.md

 Default config file location for Docker image is `/etc/teleproxy/config.yaml`.

 `API_KEY` environment variable is required.
 Use any random value.
-This value is used for authenticate client.
+This value is used to authenticate client.

 > [!NOTE]
 > Use `openssl rand -hex 8` to generate appropriate random value.